©2021 William A. Lasher

 “Must we salute you now every time we meet?” said Deven to Molly as she set her tray on the table squeezing in between Moonblade and Delone, across the table from where Molly and I sat eating.

-“So tell us Margaret,” continued Deven tearing a piece of bread in half and dipping it in her soup, “how did you pull it off, anyway?
+“So, tell us Margaret,” continued Deven, tearing a piece of bread in half, and dipping it in her soup.
+“How did you pull it off, anyway?
 Getting promoted to leftenant ahead of all the rest of us?”

-“Molly … uhh I mean Margaret, was always a good student in school,” I said.
+“Molly, I mean Margaret, was always a good student in school,” I said.

 Delone gazed at me silently at first, and then, “that’s not the first time you’ve done that.”

 “Called Margaret, Molly.”

-“If I have any say in it, you’ll all be on my crew,” Molly rested her hand on my arm and glanced at Moonblade and Delone, “and perhaps I might even steal Jane away from the Constantina.”
+“If I have any say in it, you’ll all be on my crew.”
+Molly rested her hand on my arm and glanced at Moonblade and Delone.
+“And perhaps I might even steal Jane away from the Constantina.”

 “Well, we’ll see about that,” said Deven.
 “I appreciate the offer, but I’m actually quite comfortable on the mother ship.
-There’s a much higher degree of risk on the gunboats, and I’ve become rather accustomed to the accommodations on the Constantina.”
+There’s a higher degree of risk on the gunboats, and I’ve become rather accustomed to the accommodations on the Constantina.”

-“I would like to introduce you all to Professor Hermann Kraus of the University of Rostock,” he gestured towards a barrel shaped civilian in a coat and tie who rose from his chair and moved towards the lectern.
-“Professor Kraus is visiting London today to lecture us about a dangerous new mutant species that could be showing up on our doorstep any day now.
+“I’d like to introduce you all to Professor Hermann Krause of the University of Rostock.”
+He gestured towards a barrel shaped civilian in a coat and tie who rose from his chair and moved towards the lectern.
+“Professor Krause is here to tell us about a dangerous mutant species that could be showing up on our doorstep any day now.
 This is serious business, and I would like you all to pay close attention.
 Feel free to take written notes.”

 Molly had brought along a bound notebook, and sitting next to her, I watched as she opened the hard black cover and put a title on the first page with her pencil: “A Dangerous Mutant Species.”
 Molly was on my right, Delone was on my left, and Moonblade and Deven sat across the table facing us – all slightly turned in our hardback chairs to face the lectern.

-“Good god,” whispered Delone, “look at that thing.”
+“Good god,” whispered Delone.
+“Look at that thing.”

-It was apparent that Kraus had sharp hearing, because he overheard Delone’s whispered comment; “yes, Sergeant Delone – look at that thing … We think a cloud of toxic fallout from the Hydrogen War may have been responsible for the mutation, but that’s only a theory, we don’t know for sure.
-The aqua wolf is an amphibian, and has gills below his long pointed ears.”
-Kraus used a metal pointer to note details on the drawing, “the gills allow him to breathe underwater.
-He uses a long, shark-like tail to propel himself through the depths while submerged, and take note of the pronounced dorsal fin on his back.”
+It was apparent that Krause had sharp hearing, because he overheard Delone’s whispered comment.
+“Yes, Sergeant Delone, look at that thing.
+We think a cloud of toxic fallout from the Hydrogen War may have been responsible for the mutation, but that’s only a theory, we don’t know for sure.
+The aqua wolf is an amphibian and has gills below his long-pointed ears.”
+Krause used a metal pointer to note details on the drawing.
+“The gills allow him to breathe underwater.
+He uses a long, shark-like tail to propel himself through the depths while submerged and take note of the pronounced dorsal fin on his back.”

 “The first sightings and subsequent killings were in St. Petersburg, Russia along the waterfront.
 As I said before, we at first did not take the reports seriously, and the Russian authorities worked hard at keeping the stories out of the newspapers.
 They attributed the killings to a mass murderer, a fictitious man who they named Oleg the Ruthless, when in truth, it was a pack of mutant wolves that were terrorizing the port city.
 The murder scenes were quite bloody.
 The wolves take down their prey and rip out their throats before quickly moving on to their next victim.

 “At first the sightings were limited to Russia, but then in 1880, a pack of the wolves struck in the port of Danzig, then a few months later in Rostock, and then in Copenhagen.
 These events lead us to believe the aqua wolves have multiplied.
-The original pack is still in the vicinity of St. Petersburg, in the Gulf of Finland, but new packs are spreading out, migrating west looking for new territory … Last year the aqua wolves showed up in Bremerhaven, and then finally in Amsterdam, where a panic broke out when a prominent businessman and his carriage driver witnessed a pack emerging from the water under the light of a full moon.
+The original pack is still in the vicinity of St. Petersburg, in the Gulf of Finland, but new packs are spreading out, migrating west looking for new territory.
+Last year, the aqua wolves showed up in Bremerhaven, and then finally in Amsterdam, where a panic broke out when a prominent businessman and his carriage driver witnessed a pack emerging from the water under the light of a full moon.